 Post-purchase transactional email and SMS messages are no longer a perk, they’re a necessity.
-Don’t just hand customers an ecommerce order tracking number.
-Instead, you can become their link to the carrier through real time SMS messages.
-These fan favorite proactive notifications are key for retailers looking to mitigate package theft during the holiday season.
+Don’t just hand customers an eCommerce order tracking number.
+Instead, you can become their link to the carrier through real-time SMS messages.
+These fan-favorite proactive notifications are key for retailers looking to mitigate package theft during the holiday season.

 Customers will receive a text the moment any event is triggered in the shipment process.
 Let them know exactly when their shipment is out for delivery so they can plan accordingly.
-The shipment delivered text minimizes the time a package spends at the front door and dramatically reduces chances for thieves.
+The shipment delivered text minimizes the time a package spends at the front door and dramatically reduces the chances for thieves.

-Include the option to opt in/out within the order detail page, in case the customer changes their mind.
+Include the option to opt-in/out within the order detail page, in case the customer changes their mind.
 This offers the customer full flexibility to tailor their experience while ensuring all resources are readily available to them.

-“71% of customers would recommend a product or service because they received a ‘great experience.’
+“71% of customers would recommend a product or service because they received a ‘great experience.
 62% say they would share bad experiences with a friend.” – Philippe Aussant, iperception

-By getting ahead of the problem, allowing address changes or package rerouting, you keep them customers in control.
+By getting ahead of the problem, allowing address changes or package rerouting, you keep the customers in control.
 Even simply letting them know about a weather delay offers a great experience while thwarting porch pirates.

 “37% of customers say they would pay more if the package were more discreet.
 That is, the packaging hides the more enticing brands or products from thieves.” – Catman

 The messaging is loud and clear – retailers should save fun, branded packaging for inside the box.
 According to a survey conducted by Crawford Packaging, branded packaging is the second most appealing factor for thieves.
-This is especially important for brands whose names have become synonymous with high end products.
+This is especially important for brands whose names have become synonymous with high-end products.